[HISTORY: Adopted by the Common Council of the City of Linwood 9-25-1985 by Ord. No. 9-1985. Amendments noted where applicable.]

 Notwithstanding anything herein to the contrary, minor repairs to satellite earth station antennas may be made without the necessity of a permit; provided, however, that a prompt report thereof is made to the Building Code Officer showing the extent thereof.
 Should an investigation of the said minor repairs by the Building Code Officer disclose defects, the same shall be pointed out and corrected as required by the Building Code Officer.

-Any person aggrieved by the terms of this chapter or any persons seeking a variance from this chapter may make an application to the Zoning Board of Adjustment, utilizing the procedures currently set forth.
+Any person aggrieved by the terms of this chapter or any persons seeking a variance from this chapter may make an application to the Planning Board, utilizing the procedures currently set forth.

 Any person who violates any provision of this chapter shall, for each and every violation thereof and for each and every day that said violation continues to be in existence, be subject to a fine of not more than $100 per violation, at the discretion of the Municipal Court Judge of the City of Linwood.